-- If you already have creditable drug coverage, like from an employer or union, TRICARE, the Department of Veterans Affairs (VA), or the Indian Health Service, you won't have to pay a Part D late enrollment penalty when you get Medicare drug coverage later, as long as you don't have a period of 63 or more days in a row when you don't have creditable prescription drug coverage. - If you're new to Medicare but don't have creditable drug coverage, you may want to get Medicare drug coverage, even if you don't use a lot of prescription drugs now.
+- If you already have creditable drug coverage, like from an employer or union, TRICARE, the Department of Veterans Affairs (VA), or the Indian Health Service. - If you're new to Medicare but don't have creditable drug coverage, you may want to get Medicare drug coverage, even if you don't use a lot of prescription drugs now.
 This will help you lower your drug costs and avoid the Part D late enrollment penalty later. - If you have (or are eligible for) other types of drug coverage, read all the materials you get from your insurance company or plan provider.
 Talk to your benefits administrator, insurance company, or plan provider before you make any changes to your current coverage. - If you have drug coverage currently, compare it to Medicare drug coverage.
 Your current drug coverage may change if you get Medicare drug coverage.